flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteDocumentClassifier
-### <p>Deletes a previously created document classifier</p> <p>Only those classifiers that are in terminated states (IN_ERROR, TRAINED) will be deleted.
+<blockquote><p>Deletes a previously created document classifier</p> <p>Only those classifiers that are in terminated states (IN_ERROR, TRAINED) will be deleted.
 If an active inference job is using the model, a <code>ResourceInUseException</code> will be returned.</p> <p>This is an asynchronous action that puts the classifier into a DELETING state, and it is then removed by a background job.
-Once removed, the classifier disappears from your account and is no longer available for use. </p>
+Once removed, the classifier disappears from your account and is no longer available for use. </p></blockquote>

 #### Input Parameters
 * `Action` - _required_